-That misogony is real, that there are misogninists is true and that many misogonysts are violent is undeniable.
+That misogyny is real, that there are misogynists is true and that many misogynists are violent is undeniable.

 But “Incel” is a term utterly devoid of rigor or qualifications and is being deployed by the media with the same care as a bottle of Ebola, that is being tossed from computer to computer.
 In fact this deliberate disregard for the impact of the word is identical to the disregard that misogynists use when creating rancid categories, that serve not only to define women as objects or chattel, but by their very use act as linguistic barbed wire that serves as a barrier between women (or any group the oppressor deems a threat) and freedom.